Apprenticeship

 Body Into Balance, An Herbal Guide to Holistic Self-Care by Maria Noel Groves

-This class will be taught collaboratively by Katherine Elmer and Kara Buchanan.
-They share a deep love and reverence for the plants and the wild and not-so-wild places they live, and for the amazing resilience and innate knowledge of the human body.
-They find great joy in sharing their knowledge of the plants and their herbal creations with community near and far.
+This class will be facilitated by Katherine Elmer with herbalists from around the region.
+Spoonful Herbals shares a deep love and reverence for the plants and the wild and not-so-wild places they live, and for the amazing resilience and innate knowledge of the human body.
+We find great joy in sharing our knowledge of the plants and our herbal creations with community near and far.

-Both directors identify as cis, femme, white settlers, and are predominantly trained in the Western herbal tradition.
-They are committed to diversifying the perspectives on herbalism in this program, and do so though readings, guest speakers and critical examination of biases.
+Katherine and many of our teachers identify as cis, femme, white settlers, and are predominantly trained in the Western herbal tradition.
+We are committed to diversifying the perspectives on herbalism in this program, and do so though readings, guest speakers and critical examination of biases.
 Our programming is open and inclusive to all aspiring herbalists.
-We recognize that the lens of our teachings come through our celtic, white settler ancestors and (critically) Eurocentric herbalism training, therefore we assign learning materials from Queer and BIPOC authors and often invite guest educators to our weekly gatherings in an attempt to offer herbalism from a variety of perspectives.
+We recognize that the lens of our teachings come through our Celtic, white settler ancestors and (critically) Eurocentric herbalism training, therefore we assign learning materials from Queer and BIPOC authors and often invite guest educators to our weekly gatherings in an attempt to offer herbalism from a variety of perspectives.

 Application